FREQUENTLY ASKED QUESTIONS

 notably in Wales), has settled within a laden swallow's flight

-of the CRCMH (i.e. Somerset) with his beloved concubine Zoobie,
+of the CRCMH with his pet porcupine Tanguin.

 He knows just a "bit" about Counter Strike.
 Owen

 is a veteran of CRCMH exploration and has experienced The Flincher.